A-Kasaaian/react-advance-jalaali-datepicker/README.md

 ## Instalation

 Use `npm i react-advance-jalaali-datepicker` in order to install the module.
 Yes that's it.
-There is no extera font or css file to include.
+There is no extra font or css file to include.
 It's designed simple to prevent any issue during customization.
-Customize it in any way you want.
+Customize it in the way you need.

 ## Usage

-In order to use this module, import the packege into your react component and use the module as below.
-The belowing example is the code that is used in the sample usage video below.
+In order to use this module, import the package into your react component and use the module as below.
+The below example is the code that is used in the sample usage video.

 ![demo of react advance jalaali (persian) datepicker](https://raw.githubusercontent.com/A-Kasaaian/react-advance-jalaali-datepicker/master//demo.gif)